kidpaul94/kmr-iiwa-gripkit-cr-plus-l/README.md

     |   └── gripkit_cr_plus_l_ad_moveit_config # MoveIt configuration folder
     ├── iiwa.zip
     ├── kmp200.zip
     │   └── kmp200_description
+    |   └── kmp200_moveit_config
     └── kmr_iiwa_gripkit_cr_plus_l_dd.zip

-Note: MoveIt for ROS1 does not officially support mobile base (e.g., PPR joint) control.
-Hence, all mobile bases are fixed.
-Custom implementation is necessary to support mobile base planning in MoveIt.
+Note: For completness, all URDF models have corresponding MoveIt configurations.
+However, MoveIt for ROS1 has limited support on mobile base path planning.
+Hence, path execution in a real robot may be limited.
+ROS navigation and move_base package can be alternatives for mobile base path planning.

 ## How to use
 Place the unzipped folder into *~/catkin_ws/src* and run the following commands: